JOB DESCRIPTIONS AND APPLICATION

 DINNER COOK

-Responsibilities include meal planning with the manager for three-course dinners and preparation of dinners six nights a week for 20-50 guests and staff.
-The cook must be willing and able to cook with fresh ingredients and to prepare both meat and vegetarian meals.
-Scrumptious desserts are expected.
+Responsibilities include collaboration with the manager and preparation of three course dinners six nights a week for 20-50 guests and staff.
+The cook will be expected to use fresh ingredients and to prepare both meat and vegetarian meals.
+The cook will also assist with tracking supplies and keeping the walk-in refrigerator organized.
 Experience is not required, though it helps.
-The cook will also assist with ordering food and keeping track of supplies and will keep the walk-in refrigerator organized.
 Training provided for a person with some knowledge and the right instincts!
 Applicants must be at least 18 years of age.
-Pay $450-600 per week, depending on experience.
+Pay $600-700 per week, depending on experience, plus gratuities.
 Room and board provided.
-Ten-week commitment from late June to September 1.
+Summer season: late June to September 1.

 PUTNAM CAMP